HIV Stigma Resurfaces on Queer Dating Apps

-In the years after the Stonewall Riots, tens of thousands of people across America would die from AIDS.
+In the years after the Stonewall Riots, tens of thousands of people across America would die from the complications of AIDS.
 In 1994 alone, the height of AIDS-related deaths in New York, more than 8,000 people died, according to an HIV Surveillance Report by the New York City Department of Health and Mental Hygiene.
 Now, HIV is a manageable and preventable disease, but stigma in the queer community still exists, heightened some say by the advent of LGBTQ dating apps that increasingly allow users to disclose their HIV status.

 “People are quickly assuming that because you’re on PrEP, and [because] you stated that in your profile, you’re looking to have bareback sex,” said Johnny Guaylupo, an assistant program director for Housing Works, a non-profit AIDS and homelessness organization in New York.
 “That’s an assumption because not everyone is looking to have sex without condoms.
 They don’t know the [sexual] history of that person.”